Do Go On - 500 (Part 2) - The Dolphin Experiments with Kirsty Webeck and Suren Jayemanne

 Yeah, and I was like, yeah.

-A lisp, I don't think I have.
+Exactly like my LISP, I don't think I have.

 You just got diagnosed.